mgrebenets/mgrebenets.github.io/_posts/2014-05-30-atlassian-cli-rpm.md

 %setup
 {% endhighlight %}

 I myself just found out about it recently and didn't try it yet.
-So in this article I'll do the job of setup macro with shell commands, but this is definetly where improvements should be made.
+So in this article I'll do the job of setup macro with shell commands, but this is definitely where improvements should be made.

-Then there's `_tmppath` varible.
+Then there's `_tmppath` variable.
 You will notice later that it's not passed to RPM script directly anywhere, instead, it's picked up from a special `.rpmmacros` file.
 You'll see how it's used later on.

 ### Install
 Now it's time to define install command.
 It's again very similar to Homebrew's install.
 So I will give here brief description of the steps with the code and for more details you can always get back to [Homebrew post]({% post_url 2014-05-30-atlassian-cli-homebrew%}).